shafdo/shafdo/README.md

 ### I'm Shalinda Fernando AKA Shafdo.
 I like to:

-* Learn to break stuff and fix the stuff that breaks 💉.
+* 💉 Learn to break stuff and fix the stuff that breaks.
-* Participate in CTF events 🐱‍👤.
+* 🐱‍👤 Participate in CTF events.
-* Code & looking forward to contribute 👨‍💻.
+* 👨‍💻 Code & looking forward to contribute.
-* A Fitness lover 💪.
+* 💪 A Fitness lover.
-* Hike 🥾
+* 🥾 Hike

 ## Connect with me: